-- Interpret practical, theoretical and personal skills required for senior management roles within a variety of international hotel and tourism organisations.
+- Interpret the practical, theoretical and personal skills required for senior management roles within a variety of international hotel and tourism organizations.

-- Synthesise strategic, organisational and marketing processes of a commercial hospitality enterprise within the context of the global nature of the business.
+- Synthesize strategic, organizational and marketing processes of a commercial hospitality enterprise within the context of the global nature of the business.

 - Cultivate a professional management attitude by nurturing the creative development of innovative ideas and solutions.

 - Confidently debate, research and synthesize theories while evaluating organizational learning.

 - Critically analyze different multilateral institutions and transnational organizations including and evaluation of their impacts involved in international tourism and heritage tourism management.